Stabilization of associated prime ideals of monomial ideals -- Bounding the copersistence index: Introduction and Overview

 The obtained bound for $\cpi{I}([r])$ from Theorem~\ref{theorem:bounds-sigma(m)} clearly depends on the system $A\vec{x}\le\vec{b}$.
 For certain systems it is, however, possible to further estimate $\cpi{I}([r])$ by a new bound $\sigma(d,s,r)$ that only depends on the number of variables $r$, the number $s$ of generators of $I$, and their maximal total degree $d$.
 Indeed, as the next proposition states, whenever such a function $\sigma$ exists that is non-decreasing in all variables, this yields a bound not only for $\cpi{I}([r])$, but for the copersistence index $\cpi{I}$.

-\begin{repproposition}{proposition:sigma} Let $\sigma\colon\N^3\to\N$ be a map that is non-decreasing in all three variables such that $\cpi{I}([r])\le\sigma(d,s,r)$ holds for all monomial ideals $I$ in $r$ variables and $s$ generators, where $d$ is the maximal total degree of a minimal generator of $I$.
+\begin{repproposition}{proposition:sigma} Let $\sigma\colon\N^3\to\N$ be a map that is non-decreasing in all three variables such that for all $d$, $s$, $r\in\N$ the inequality $\cpi{I}([r])\le\sigma(d,s,r)$ holds, whenever $I$ is a monomial ideal in $r$ variables, $s$ generators, and whose minimal generators have total degree at most $d$.
+Then $\sigma(d,s,r)$ is an upper bound for the copersistence index $\cpi{I}$ of every such ideal $I$.